 How to Create and Add Cinemagraphs in WordPress

-To create and add cinemagraphs in WordPress, you will be needing a video clip, Adobe Photoshop, and your time, patience and creativity.
+To create and add cinemagraphs in WordPress, you will be needing a video clip, Adobe Photoshop, and your time, patience, and creativity.
 Remember that you don’t need to be a pro at Photoshop to create your own cinemagraphs.
+Once again, I am saying this, it is very easy to create one.

 First of all, you need to get your video ready, you can use a video editing tool like iMovie to trim the video if it is too long.
-For this tutorial, I will be using the above short video; I will capture the pigeon’s movement and the background will remain still.
+For this tutorial, I will be using the above short video; I will only capture the pigeon’s movement and the background will remain still.
+Let’s do this!

 Then, select your file and the following pop-up will appear:

-Here, you’ll be able to choose to upload the entire video or trim them to a specific range.
-If your video is longer than the portion you’ll actually need to trim it.
+Here, you have to choose to upload the entire video or trim them to a specific range.
+If your video is longer than the portion, you’ll actually need to trim it.
 The shorter you make, the easier it will be for you to work with it.

 You will now see video frames as layers under the layers panel.
 Select all the layers, except for the very first layer, i.e. Layer 1.